 … and for randomness, Janet Street-Porters old house.
 Designed by an architect friend of hers, it’s certainly very interesting.

-The walk I stumbled upon can be found here – our tour guide was really interesting, clearly passionate and I loved all of the interesting facts contained behind closed doors.
+Our tour guide around Clerkenwell/Islington area was really interesting, clearly passionate and I loved all of the interesting facts contained behind closed doors.
 It’s a shame classroom history lessons aren’t as interesting and hands-on!

 We were also passed by a horde of people dressed as PowerRangers.
 I do love London.